 Redwood fences can be expensive in higher grades, but it makes an outstanding fence material.
 If this type of wood is not available in your area, it usually can be special ordered.
 Untreated spruce picket fences and cross rails are most commonly used in prefabricated 4×8- or 8×6-foot picket and stockade-fence sections that you find at your local hardware store.
 Cedar wood contains an oil that makes it naturally resistant to rot and insects; this is why it can be found not just in fencing, but in many other outdoor settings, too.

 Another thing to consider with wood fencing options is where in the tree the wood you use comes from.
 Wood from deep inside the tree (called heartwood) is generally stronger and will have far fewer knots.
 Sapwood (wood taken from the more outer regions of the tree) is less expensive, but prone to rot more quickly and have more knots.
 Even if you use sapwood for your fence panels to save money, you might want to consider heartwood for posts and other structurally important fence parts.
 Construction heart, construction common, merchantable heart, or merchantable grades are excellent choices for fencing.
 Merchantable heart, construction heart, select heart, or clear all heart will be more expensive, but make good choices for posts and any other part of the fence that touches ground.

-Need to find a pro for your wood fence?Find Pros
+Ready to start your wood fence?Find Pros

 Wood Fencing Ideas: To Treat or Not to Treat